 The StateMVC Class

-We’re running in Flutter.
-Might as well use it.
-You’ll find the ‘MVC’ State object has all the attributes of a ordinary State Object and more.
+You’ll find the ‘MVC’ State object has all the attributes of an ordinary State Object and more.

 context — The BuildContext passed in the build() function.

 mounted — A boolean value indicating if the State object is terminating or not.

 build(BuildContext context) — An abstract method to ‘build the View.’